openEOPlatform/documentation/join/free_trial.md

 account used above.

 ::: warning Recommendation
 We recommend that you always use the same identity provider that you originally signed up with when identifying yourself through EGI Check-in.
-This is the only account that is authorized by and has access to openEO Platfrom.
-However, it is possible to link several identiy providers with your EGI account.
-Read more about this in the EGI documentation [here](https://docs.egi.eu/users/aai/check-in/linking/).
+If you want to use a different provider than the one you originally signed up with, you must first link the new account to your existing EGI account.
+Read more about how to link different identity providers to your EGI account in the EGI documentation [here](https://docs.egi.eu/users/aai/check-in/linking/).
 :::

 See the getting started guides to find out more about how to use the clients for this: